Table of contents

 $40,000 to $80,000+

-Cost drivers beyond page count include: custom module development (a single complex interactive module can take 20 to 40 hours), third-party integrations (payment gateways, ERP syncs, partner portals), content rewriting (if the migration is also a messaging refresh), and CRM data cleanup (normalizing messy Weebly exports into a clean HubSpot import).
+Cost drivers beyond page count include: custom module development (a single complex interactive module can take 20 to 40 hours), third-party integrations (payment gateways, ERP syncs, partner portals), content rewriting (if the migration is also a messaging refresh), and CRM data

 The cost of not migrating is harder to quantify but more important to understand.
 A 50-page B2B site on Weebly generating 3,000 monthly visitors with a 2% conversion rate produces 60 leads per month.